Lessepsian migration: Background

 The Red Sea is a profusely abundant tropical marine environment sharing species in common with the eastern Indo-Pacific region, while the Mediterranean is a temperate sea with much lower productivity; the two ecosystems are extremely different in terms of structure and ecology.
 The Suez Canal quickly became the main pathway for the introduction of invasive species into the Eastern Mediterranean, having zoogeographic and ecological consequences far beyond what the designers foresaw.
 The Lessepsian migration includes hundreds of Red Sea and Indo-Pacific species that have colonized and established themselves in the Eastern Mediterranean system, causing biogeographic changes without precedent in human memory.
-The trend is accelerating: to take just the fish, a long-term cross-basin survey engaged by the Mediterranean Science Commission recently documented that in the first twenty years of our century more fish species from the Indo-Pacific Ocean had reached the Mediterranean than during the entire 20th century.
+The trend is accelerating: to take just the fish, a long-term cross-basin survey engaged by the Mediterranean Science Commission documented that in the first twenty years of the 21st century more fish species from the Indo-Pacific Ocean had reached the Mediterranean than during the entire 20th century.

 As of about 2010, over 1,000 species — both vertebrates and invertebrates — native to the Red Sea had been identified in the Mediterranean Sea.
 It was thought that many others were as yet unidentified.
 From there they have spread even further afield, supplying 95% of Indo-Pacific species that have reached the Ponto-Caspian seas and increasingly rapidly.
 In the late 20th and early 21st centuries, the Egyptian government announced its intentions to deepen and widen the canal, which raised concerns from marine biologists, fearing this would facilitate the crossing of the canal for additional species, accelerating the invasion of Red Sea species into the Mediterranean.